TFAGaming/Homestead/docs/Configuration/Database.md

 ## Setup

-!!! warning "Before setup for PostgreSQL and MySQL"
+!!! warning "Important notice for PostgreSQL and MySQL"

     For **PostgreSQL**, you must create a new database with the name "homestead_data".<br>
     For **MySQL**, you must create a new schema with the name "homestead_data".